 Note.
-Results for women are reported in the upper diagonal and for men in the lower diagonal No participant completed every measure, which accounts for empty cells; *p < .05, **p < .001.
+Results for women are reported in the upper diagonal and for men in the lower diagonal; No participant completed every measure, which accounts for empty cells; *p < .05, **p < .001.

 Figure 1.
 Path diagram and estimates for the one-dimensional model of Body Appreciation Scale-2 scores.
 The large oval is the latent construct, with the rectangles representing measured variables, and the small circles with numbers representing the residual variables (variances).
 The path factor loadings are standardised with significance levels were determined by critical ratios (all p < .001).